Joseph-Effiom-Edet/event_discovery_backend/README.md

 ### Database Setup

-1. Ensure you have a PostgreSQL server running.
+1. Ensure you have a PostgreSQL server running (locally or remotely).
 2. Create a new database for this application (e.g., `localevents_db`).
 3. Keep the connection details handy (host, port, username, password, database name).